Parties are fun!

 You’ll notice that most communication isn’t verbal.
 But conveyed through body language, tones, and other patterns.

-In socializing it isn’t as more about how and less about what is said!
-Maybe at first it won’t be obvious.
+In socializing it is less about what and more about how it is said!
+At first it won’t be obvious.
 But in time you will recognize the patterns.

 Also, change your expectation of what to get and give during interactions.
 You are NOT there for approval, validation or acceptance.
 People don’t owe you shit, and you don’t owe people anything.